soltean/hibernate-orm/documentation/status.md

-Status of the documentation overhaul (5.0 version)
+Edited status of the documentation overhaul (5.0 version)
 ==================================================

 Overall the plan is to define 3 DocBook-based guides.
 The intention is for this document to serve